YorkDevelopers/awesome-yorkdevelopers/README.md

 (In Alphabetical Order)

 * [Parkrun Map](https://parkrun-map.com/), an unofficial map of Park Runs and their current status
-* [Zep](https://github.com/cmaughan/zep), a simple, embeddable editor for hosting in a game or 3D environment, complete with a simple Vim mode.
+* [Zep](https://github.com/cmaughan/zep), a simple, embeddable editor with optional support for using Vim keystrokes.